lanl/LaGriT/docs/pages/docs/commands/DUMP2.md

 If the keyword keepatt_median is specified, three node attributes `(xn_marea, yn_marea, zn_marea)` representing the median area are added and the file name will be file_name_outside_med.area.
 Note that the old version file name file_name_outside.area has area vectors computed with the median strategy.

 The option `zone_outside_minmax` is used to find the min and max external node along each row and column of a regular structured grid where the index for i, j, and k can be detirmined.
-The node attributes i_index, j_index, and k_index are created.
+The node attributes `i_index, j_index, and k_index` are created.

-<a href="../../images/zone_outside.png" target="_blank">Click here for an image </a> showing difference between the default and the minmax options for outside nodes.
+<a href="https://lanl.github.io/LaGriT/assets/images/zone_outside.png" target="_blank"> Click here for an image </a> showing difference between the default and the minmax options for outside nodes.

 These zone_outside files are part of a set of files written when the zone or fehm file type is called.
 The fehm zone format and descriptions are  in the `dump/fehm` command details.